codeguy/php-the-right-way/pages/The-Basics.md

 #### Nowdoc syntax

-Nowdoc syntax was introduced in 5.3 and internally behaves the same way as single quotes except it's suited toward the use of multi-line strings without the need for concatenating.
+Nowdoc syntax was introduced in 5.3 and internally behaves the same way as single quotes except it is suited toward the use of multi-line strings without the need for concatenating.

 {% highlight php %}